 Peer Review Committee Mandates – Project Grant Program

 The following table presents an alphabetized list of peer review committees and their corresponding mandates for the Project Grant Program.
-When applying for funding, you should suggest up to two committees whose mandates most closely align with your research project.
+When applying for funding, at the time of registration, you should suggest up to two committees whose mandates most closely align with your research project.
 Please review the committee mandates before applying in order to correctly identify the best committees for the review of your application.
+Suggested committees must remain unchanged between registration and application.
+If your application overlaps with more than one area of science, please select the peer review committees that best reflect the research area and objectives of your application.
+CIHR will consult with committee Chairs and Scientific Officers in assigning applications to specific committees, and will make the final decision on which peer review committee will review each application based on the summary of proposed research received during the registration stage.
+The final committee selected may not necessarily be your first or second choice as the authority for the assignment of applications to a peer review committee rests with CIHR.

 |Behavioural Sciences – A: Neurobiological Basis of Behavioural Processes (BSA)||